-- At new registration of a child to the setting, parents will be asked if they are happy to give consent to 'emergency' treatment being given.
-This would be only deemed necessary for specific circumstances.
-Parents/ carers will be asked to complete a form to give consent.
-This form will include: - The circumstances in which 'emergency' medication will be given e.g. High temperature (above 37.8°c) - The specific medication (drug name) e.g. Paracetamol - Dose to be administered will follow the guidance on the original container e.g. following age / dosage instructions - Statement that medication will only be given if the nursery is unable to contact the parent - An 'emergency' nursery stock of medication may be kept on site - Stock medication will be kept in accordance with manufacturer's instructions on the container (e.g. cool dark place, out of the reach of children) - Stock will be checked at regular intervals by the designated trained first aider to ensure there is ample supply and is still within its expiry date - If a child experiences symptoms of illness, attempts will be made to contact the child's parents before administering 'emergency' medication - Where parents cannot be contacted the Nursery Manager will take the decision as to whether the child is suitable to receive the 'emergency' medication based on the symptoms and medical history of the child given at registration - Administering 'emergency' non-prescription medication will be a last resort and the nursery staff will use other methods first to try and alleviate the symptoms.
+- On registration, parents will be asked if they consent to their child being given a specific type of liquid paracetamol or antihistamine in particular circumstances such as an increase in the child's temperature or a wasp or bee sting and sign a statement to say that this may be administered in an emergency if the nursery CANNOT contact the parent.
+This form will include: - The circumstances in which 'emergency' medication will be given e.g. High temperature (above 37.8°c) - The specific medication (drug name) e.g. Paracetamol - Dose to be administered will follow the guidance on the original container e.g. following age / dosage instructions - Statement that medication will only be given if the nursery is unable to contact the parent - An emergency nursery supply of fever relief (e.g. Calpol) and antihistamines (e.g. Piriton) will be stored on site.
+This will be checked at regular intervals by the designated trained first aider to make sure that it complies with any instructions for storage and is still in date - Stock medication will be kept in accordance with manufacturer's instructions on the container (e.g. cool dark place, out of the reach of children) - If a child experiences symptoms of illness, attempts will be made to contact the child's parents before administering 'emergency' medication - Where parents cannot be contacted the Nursery Manager will take the decision as to whether the child is suitable to receive the 'emergency' medication based on the symptoms and medical history of the child given at registration - Administering 'emergency' non-prescription medication will be a last resort and the nursery staff will use other methods first to try and alleviate the symptoms.
 The child will be closely monitored until the parents collect the child.